 To be able to work with people who are undergoing emotional release requires that you be able to be present with the client.
 This basically is staying in a non-judgmental open state and not ask questions or direct peoples conversation.
 It is a state where you totally allow the experience to unfold and focus on the client without letting your emotions and agendas (if any) to get in the way.
 To do that requires that you do your own personal emotional work either through massage and bodywork or with a skilled therapist.
 Supervision can also help you in learning to deal with emotional releases on the massage table.

 The thing to know about working with people is that the goal is not to try to get an emotional release.
-The feelings can actually be released without having emotions come forth.
+The feelings can actually be felt without having emotions come forth.
 Because it is inevitable that a client will have an emotional release at some time on your massage table it is important to get further training in this area to be able to support the client appropriately.

-The Psychology of the Body (Lww Massage Therapy & Bodywork Educational Series)
+The Psychology of the Body (Lww Massage Therapy & Bodywork Educational Series) -Elliot Greene